Marvell-switching/switchdev-buildroot/README.md

                          build/xxx - xxx package sources with compiled files

-2) Build packages:
-Buildroot has several packages which describe how to build components
+2.Build packages: Buildroot has several packages which describe how to build components needed:
-needed:

     package/cpss/fw-appdemo - appDemo (Cloned as binary blob from github) package/cpss/cpss-prestera-swdev-kmod - prestera_sw
     package/cpss/cpss-drivers-kmod - Int, Dma, Mbus kernel modules

-3) Rebuild sources after modification:
+3.Rebuild sources after modification:

     a) to clean-up and rebuild prestera_sw sources (full rebuild):

       make -C output/ac5x_trampoline prestera-swdev-kmod-dirclean prestera-swdev-kmod-dirclean

-4) Deploy rootfs, kernel and dtb to the tftpboot server for NFS boot:
+4.Deploy rootfs, kernel and dtb to the tftpboot server for NFS boot:

 To deploy everything via SSH to the user's home folder on the server for NFS boot, run the following: